Quotations 101

 All for one, and one for ... my collection!

-Watch for the scene where Jean Claude does the splits to get off the floor.
+Watch for the scene where Jean Claude spans kitchen counters with the splits to get off the floor.

 Very clever concept.
 The original "reality" show.